Holistic Ways To Beat A Hangover

-With the silly season on its way I thought it would be appropriate to offer you some of my favourite ways to help prevent hangovers.
+With the silly season on its way, I thought it would be appropriate to offer you some of my favourite ways to help prevent hangovers.

 I’m a big advocate for moderation and balance in life.
-This time of year is a great time to relax, unwind, indulge and have fun with family and friends, however it’s also easy to get carried away.
+This time of year is a great time to relax, unwind, indulge and have fun with family and friends however, it’s also easy to get carried away.
 I’ve been there, so I completely understand how the festive season can take its toll on people!
-These days I’m not much of a drinker, I do enjoy a couple glasses of wine here and there when I’m out for dinner, but that’s more than enough for me.
+These days I’m not much of a drinker, I do enjoy a couple of glasses of wine here and there when I’m out for dinner, but that’s more than enough for me.

 When I do have a celebration coming up there are steps I put in place to prevent feeling lousy the following day.
 It’s so important to have fun, but also try to be conscious of your health.
 Alcohol put a lot of stress onto our bodies, this is why I believe moderation is essential and preparation and self-love during this time can go a long way.

 - Hydrate!
 If you know you have a big night ahead of you make sure you drink plenty of water during the day to help prevent dehydration.

 - Consume a big lunch/dinner full of protein, healthy fats and high-fiber foods.
 Dietary protein helps balance blood sugar and protects your immune system and without sufficient protein, your liver can’t detoxify.
 High fiber foods break down alcohol and absorb it.
 Fats delay the body’s absorption of alcohol.